justinwoo/advent-of-justin-2018/11-inferred-record-types-with-simple-json.md

 Well, considering that PureScript has anonymous record types, couldn't we get the compiler to infer some other type here that we can work with?
 Yeah, we can!

-## Modified JSON parsing for free with PureScript-Simple-JSON
+## "Modified JSON parsing for free with PureScript-Simple-JSON"

 In this post, I talked about how we can get the compiler to infer for us a type that is decoded from some JSON that we can then further manually decode and replace properties.